April 30, 2008

 3 Free Polymer Clay Videos

-"Customized Drilling Tools" Video Description: The full version of this tutorial is available in my, Polymer Clay Bead Making for Beginners course.
+The full version of the “Customized Drilling Tools” preview video shown above, is included in my Polymer Clay Bead Making Fundamentals Course [SEE Video #11 of 39].
 In it I go through the step by step process of actually making customized drill bit handles for your growing collection of polymer clay tools.

 Since polymer clay is very soft, you definitely won't need high quality drill bits.
 Most dollar stores sell cheap bit sets for around a buck and they work just fine.